Why Should I Study Fine Art at Lancaster?

 Learning is strategically designed to support increasing specialism and independence as you progress towards graduation.
 In studio practice there is an emphasis on 1:1 tutorial support.

 The first year focuses on acquiring core art knowledge, skills and understanding, alongside the opportunity to discover other new or related subjects.
-Fine Art students may take Design, Drama or a subject from across the university, for example Philosophy or criminology.
+Fine Art students may take other LICA subjects as their minor, Design and Film and, with previous theatre experience, Drama.
+Or they may take a subject from across the university, for example Politics, Religions.
+Media Studies, Entrepreneurship, Marketing or Gender and Women’s Studies.
 The first year studio module provides skills training in material techniques and processes of art.
 Painting, Life Drawing, Sculpture and Installation and Digital and Screen based art is taught by specialist tutors in hands-on workshops.

 Over ten years campus has been renovated from north to south.
 The LICA building, where art studios, performance space and seminar rooms are located, completed in 2008 at a cost of 10 million pounds, sits at the core of our provision.
 The department has strong links with Lancaster Arts and their programme of exhibitions, concerts, comedy, dance and theatre.
 Our visiting speaker programme brings in a wide variety of artists and curators, many of whom have one-to-one tutorials with fine art students.